Menu Close

 Scott’s Latest farmdoc daily Articles – (View All Articles)

-- Rewriting the RFS Playbook: The Impact of Revised RVOs on Projected Biomass-Based Diesel Production and Feedstock Use for 2026-2027by Todd Hubbs and Scott Irwin on November 13, 2025
+• Rewriting the RFS Playbook: The Impact of No Half-RIN and Higher RVOs on Projected Biomass-Based Diesel Production and Feedstock Use for 2026-2027

 Scott’s farmdoc Webinars (View all Webinars)